 Note: Microinjection can be performed in house, or can be sent to core facilities or commercial entities for transgenesis.
 Detailed protocol for generating transgenic flies can be found in the cited book chapter51.

 2.1.7 Establish stable transgenic strains from the injected embryos.
-Inject ~100-200 embryos per construct.
+Inject ~100-200 embryos per construct94.
 A representative crossing scheme for a transgene insertion into a 2nd chromosome docking site (VK37) is depicted in Figure 1A.
 Refer to the cited books54,55 for basic Drosophila genetics information.

 2.2 Obtain or generate a T2A-GAL4 line that facilitates rescue-based functional assays (see Figure 2 and Section 3.1).